 These amounts are recognised initially at fair value and subsequently measured at amortised cost.
 At each reporting date, the Scheme shall measure the loss allowance on receivables at an amount equal to the lifetime expected credit losses if the credit risk has increased significantly since initial recognition.
+If, at the reporting date, the credit risk has not increased significantly since initial recognition.
 If, at the reporting date, the credit risk has not increased significantly since initial recognition, the Scheme shall measure the loss allowance at an amount equal to 12-month expected credit losses.
 Significant financial difficulties of the counterparty, probability that the counterparty will enter bankruptcy or financial reorganisation, and default in payments are all considered indicators that a loss allowance may be required.
 If the credit risk increases to the point that it is considered to be credit impaired, interest income will be calculated based on the gross carrying amount adjusted for the loss allowance.

-The amount of the impairment loss is recognised in profit or loss within other operating expenses.
+The amount of the impairment loss is recognised in profit or loss within other expenses.
 When a trade receivable for which an impairment allowance had been recognised becomes uncollectible in a subsequent period, it is written off against the allowance account.
-Subsequent recoveries of amounts previously written off are credited against other operating expenses in profit or loss.
+Subsequent recoveries of amounts previously written off are credited against other expenses in profit or loss.